Text and pictures © 1997-2023 Guillaume Dargaud

 Right: The Twin Otter parked on the sea ice of the Bay of Terra Nova.

 Another more dangerous achievements was for instance as we were mothballing the base for the winter, installing the automated generators that are supposed to keep it running during the winter.
 We were lowering a 30 ton tank of fuel with a crane to place it next to the generators, in the middle of the base.
 With other people I was holding the tank one meter above ground to place it precisely while the crane driver was slowly lowering it.
-And then the tank just fell at my feet, raising a cloud of dust.
+And then the tank just fell at my feet with a 'thud!', raising a cloud of dust.
 A quick look at the crane showed me that it had tipped over from the weight and the recoil was just hitting it, sending it flying in the air.
-A 80 ton crane, one meter off the ground, tilting over a full tank of fuel !
+A 80 ton crane, one meter off the ground, tilting over a tank with 30 tons of fuel !
 I turned around and ran my best 200m dash ever.
 In bunny boots.
 After stopping for a look I saw that the crane had stabilized at an unhealthy angle and the driver, green with fear, was putting slack on the cables to straighten it up.

 Above: panorama of TNB taken from the main building.